grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/webcrypto/aesgcmparams.md

 ---
 title: 'AesGcmParams'
-excerpt: 'AesGcmParams represents the object that should be passed as the algorithm parameter into the encrypt and decrypt operation when using the AES-GCM algorithm.'
+description: 'AesGcmParams represents the object that should be passed as the algorithm parameter into the encrypt and decrypt operation when using the AES-GCM algorithm.'
 weight: 08
 ---